By Marcia A. Daniel, Chief Client Officer, Ferrilli

 Those administrators are indeed correct that the cloud is more efficient; but I would argue that they are mistaken as to the reasons why.

-Institutions save money in the cloud in numerous ways.
+Higher education institutions save money in the cloud in numerous ways.
 Data center maintenance goes away.
 Software is no longer customized or developed from the ground up.
 The risks associated with data security and disaster recovery decrease significantly.
 Perhaps most important, the costs associated with innovation and continued expansion of technology infrastructure are diminished as well.

 One might think that these savings come about through big reductions in staff; but the reality is that they only materialize if there is a team in place that can bring them to fruition – because the cloud doesn’t eliminate IT jobs; it changes them – in two critically important ways.